AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 3. High Interest, Low Influence - Keep them informed.
 These people are very interested in the project outcomes and deserve to have a clear way to follow its progress.
 4. High Interest, High Influence - Manage them actively.
 These are the key stakeholders for the project and should be close collaborators.

+### Ubiquitous Language

+Programmers, content strategists, and the wizards of Earthsea share a common understanding.
+They know that to discover something's name is to have power over it.

+[Ubiquitous Language](https://blog.carbonfive.com/ubiquitous-language-the-joy-of-naming/) is the language you actively and continously build with all contributors to a software project.
+Customers should also be counted as contributors.
+You can think of it as a glossary of names that everyone agrees on.
+You would not believe how much time has been lost in software projects on account of people having a different working definition of the word "User".

+This concept goes much deeper than the power of good names.
+It is too deep for this article, but luckily [Eric Evans wrote a whole book on it][ddd].

 ## Cookbook

 ### My project is not progressing.
 We keep having meetings instead of shipping anything useful.